jacobsa/ogletest/README.markdown

  *  An extensive and extensible set of matchers for expressing expectations.
  *  Automatic failure messages; no need to say `t.Errorf("Expected %v, got
     %v"...)`.
- *  Clean, readable output that tells you exaclty what you need to know.
+ *  Clean, readable output that tells you exactly what you need to know.
  *  Built-in support for mocking through the [oglemock][] package.
  *  Style and semantics similar to [Google Test][googletest] and [Google JS Test][google-js-test].